padvincenzo/lesson-player/README.md

   * You can also edit the filter, but in order to ensure the success of the program, the minimum duration of silences (``d``) must be > 2.25.

-With the aim of saving time, I've written a little [script in _bash_](https://github.com/padvincenzo/lesson-player/blob/main/scripts/silences.sh) that run the filter on every video in the same folder where the script is executed, and save the result in a file with the same name of the video (so the script should be executed in the folder that contains the videos).
+With the aim of saving time, I've written a little [script in *bash*](https://github.com/padvincenzo/lesson-player/blob/main/scripts/silences.sh) and another one [in *batch*](https://github.com/padvincenzo/lesson-player/blob/main/scripts/silences.bat).
+They both run the filter on every video in the same folder where the script is executed, and save the result in a file with the same name of the video (so the script should be executed in the folder that contains the videos).
 It is useful for linux users, other operative systems need the script to be rewritten in other languages.

 ## Shortcuts